Fujinon 10-24mm f4 @10mm – ISO 200, f8, 1/5+-2

 The HDR Method

 For the processing techniques, I first used Lightroom to set the color profile to Velvia.
-I then went through a few of my Photomatix Presets until I found one that came close to what I wanted, tweaked it a bit, then saved it out.
-From there I did a little bit more adjusting in Lightroom or Photoshop and that was it.
+I then went through a few of my Photomatix Presets until I found one that came close to what I wanted, tweaked it a bit, and then saved it.
+From there, I adjusted a little bit more in Lightroom or Photoshop, and that was it.
 No fancy tricks.

 Fujinon 10-24mm f4 @23mm – ISO 200, f8, 1/350+-2